manvish09/BITS_ML_Assignment_2/README.md

 # Machine Learning Classification Model Comparison

-## Overview

-This project compares five classification algorithms on the Breast Cancer Wisconsin Diagnostic dataset.
-The objective is to evaluate how different classification approaches perform on the same binary classification problem using multiple evaluation metrics.

-The project also includes an interactive Streamlit application where a test CSV can be uploaded, a model can be selected, and the corresponding predictions and evaluation results can be viewed.

-## Problem Statement
+## 1. Problem Statement

-The objective is to build and compare multiple machine learning classification models for predicting the class of observations in the Breast Cancer Wisconsin Diagnostic dataset.
+The objective of this project is to implement and compare multiple machine learning classification models on the Breast Cancer Wisconsin Diagnostic dataset.

-The models are evaluated using:
+The models are evaluated using the following performance metrics:

 - Accuracy
 - AUC